anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 Note: Attaching link that details about transfering data with AzCopy command line utility and file storage for reference.
 [Transfer data with AzCopy and file storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-files)

-**Step4: Mount a container of Azure Blob Storage as a dbfs path in Azure Databricks Platform** For accessing files from azure blob storage container for running anovos in Azure databricks platform, we need to mount that container in dbfs path.
+### Step 4: Mount a container of Azure Blob Storage as a dbfs path in Azure Databricks

+For accessing files from azure blob storage container for running anovos in Azure databricks platform, we need to mount that container in dbfs path.

 Mounting Azure blob storage container by executing the following commands in Azure databricks notebook by starting the cluster.